 The manuscript, including tables, figures, and references must be typed on a paper size A4 (21.5 cm x 28 cm), line spacing 1.5, with a limit of 16 pages.

-The title page should include the title of the manuscript, authors’ full names and their highest academic degrees, departmental and institutional affiliations of each author.
+The title page should include the title of the manuscript, authors’ full name, departmental and institutional affiliations of each author.
 One author should be designated as the correspondent and should be stated, with complete address, phone number, and e-mail address.
 The corresponding author is responsible for communicating with the Editorial Team.
 The Editorial Team will not provide status update or decision information to anyone other than the corresponding author.
 The title of the manuscript should be kept short (5-15 words).
 For Case Reports, it is recommended for the amount of the authors not exceeding 6 people.

 Abstracts and Keywords